greg0ire/SonataMediaBundle/Resources/doc/reference/creating_a_provider_class.rst

 ``width`` and ``height``.
 However the provider might require you to add more information.
-As it not possible to store all of the possible information into database columns, the provider class can use the ``provider_metadata`` field to store metadata as a serialize array.
+As it not possible to store all of the possible information into database columns, the provider class can use the ``provider_metadata`` field to store metadata as a serialized array.

 The ``Media`` entity has 3 other provider fields: